The home inspection is a really important part of the home buying process, and you may be wondering what to ask the inspector.

 A good home inspector should cover all the bases, and even educate you during the home inspection.
 But some home inspectors tend to be more quiet, and you will have to ask them for home maintenance advice and other info on the home (outside of the report).

 Don’t be afraid to ask them how to maintain the water heater, how to improve the grading, or even how to fix that item.
 Home inspectors are a storehouse of knowledge — so don’t be afraid to ask.
-You may also want to read my guide on 7 things that can fail a home inspection.

 In this guide, I will go over questions to ask like…